Dennis-Kyalo/Dennis-Kyalo/README.md

 ### Hi there! 👋
-My name is Dennis Kyalo, a current graduate student pursuing a Master’s of Science degree in Data Science at the State University of New York at Buffalo.
-Additionally, I hold an undergraduate degree in Bachelor of Science in Financial Engineering, from which I acquired immense knowledge and skills in Mathematics, Statistics, Finance, and R-programming.
+My name is Dennis Kyalo, a Data Science graduate from the State University of New York at Buffalo.
+I also hold a Bachelor of Science degree in Financial Engineering, through which I developed extensive expertise in Mathematics, Statistics, Finance, and R-programming.

-My area of focus is maximizing value by applying data science to business.
-I have experience in data modeling, visualization, machine learning, and reporting.
+My primary focus lies in leveraging data science to drive business value.
+I possess robust experience in data modeling, visualization, machine learning, and reporting.

-I enjoy learning and using data to make informed decisions.
+I thrive on continued learning and utilize data-driven insights to inform and enhance decision-making processes."

 <!--
 **Dennis-Kyalo/Dennis-Kyalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.